-The bookshelves of your school library are likely chock-a-block with examples of procedural writing — including literal “how tos” for kids on everything from baking a cake to drawing.
-But we chose a few procedural texts that are a little less dry and a lot more fun for assisting kids in their understanding of this type of writing and the features that make it a procedure text.
+The bookshelves of your classroom library are likely already stocked with examples of procedural writing — including literal “how tos” for kids on everything from baking a cake to drawing.
+Not sure you have the books for the job?
+Don’t worry!
+We chose a few procedural text examples that will help boost students’ understanding of this type of writing and the features that make it a procedure text.

 Children’s Books for Teaching Procedural Writing

-How to Babysit a Grandma by Jean Reegan
+How to Babysit a Grandma by Jean Reagan